Herodas: Mime IV

 This is a visit of two poor women with an offering to the temple of Asclepius at Cos.
-While the cock is being sacrificed, they turn, like the women in the Ion of Euripides, to admire the works of art; among them a small boy strangling a vulpanser – doubtless the work of Boethus that we know and a sacrificial procession by Apelles, "the Ephesian," of whom we have an interesting piece of contemporary eulogy.
+While the cock is being sacrificed, they turn, like the women in the Ion of Euripides, to admire the works of art; among them a small boy strangling a vulpanser – doubtless the work of Boethus of Chalcedon that we know – and a sacrificial procession by Apelles, "the Ephesian", of whom we have an interesting piece of contemporary eulogy.
 The oily sacristan is admirably painted in a few slight strokes.

 Mime V

-The jealous woman accuses one of her slaves, whom she has made her favourite, of infidelity; has him bound and sent degraded through the town to receive 2000 lashes; no sooner is he out of sight than she recalls him to be branded "at one job."
+The jealous woman accuses one of her slaves, whom she has made her favourite, of infidelity; has him bound and sent degraded through the town to receive 2,000 lashes; no sooner is he out of sight than she recalls him to be branded "at one job".
 The only pleasing person in the piece is the little maidservant permitted liberties as a verna brought up in the house whose ready tact suggests to her mistress an excuse for postponing execution of a threat made in ungovernable fury.

 Mime VI

-A friendly chat or a private conversation.
-The subject is a domestic one; Metro has arrived at Koritto's house to ask her where she acquired a dildo, but the dialogue is as clever and amusing as the rest, with some delightful touches.
-Our interest is engaged here in a certain Kerdon, the maker of the dildo and who hides this trade by the front of being a cobbler.
+Metro visits to Koritto's house to ask her where she acquired a dildo.
+The maker of the dildo is a certain Kerdon, who also works as a cobbler.
 On acquiring the information she desired, Metro leaves to seek him out.

 Mime VII

-The same Kerdon and Metro whom we see in VI appear, Metro bringing some friends to Kerdon's shoe shop, (his name, which means "profiteer", had already become generic for the shoemaker as the typical representative of retail trade) he is a little bald man with a fluent tongue, complaining of hard times, who bluffs and wheedles by turns.
+The same Kerdon and Metro whom we see in VI appear, Metro bringing some friends to Kerdon's shoe shop (his name, which means "profiteer", had already become generic for the shoemaker as the typical representative of retail trade); he is a little bald man with a fluent tongue, complaining of hard times, who bluffs and wheedles by turns.
 The sexual undertones which we have come to expect from his involvement in VI are only realised at the end when Metro's friends have left the shop.